CUSP2017/AgileCityPerformancePlaybook/_pages/where-to-start.md

 - **Mandate for change (or the patience and boldness to work toward one)**
 Introducing a new process to any organization is a challenge.
-The introduction of performance management can put people on the defensive, can make , and is only effective if the entire organization rallies around the change.
-More then anything, the success of a performance management project rests on the ability for individuals in an organization to
+The introduction of performance management can put people on the defensive and can make them resistant to change if they feel their job is threatened.
+Finding solutions to these fears is important.
+More then anything, the success of a performance management project rests on the ability of individuals in an organization to rally around a new process.

 ### Start Small
 It can be tempting to want to tackle all issues at once.
 There may be pressure from decision makers above you to roll out a 'comprehensive' performance management system from the beginning.
 Resist that urge.
 Focus on a narrow domain and get it right.
 This is the best way to learn quickly what works and what does not.
-Then, success in one area can help to generate more political capital to support further applications.

 > **Example:** A young mayor comes into office with a mandate for change.
 She wants to see results, and fast, and tasks you with making it happen.
 Rather then try to address